HongYue1/LightNovel-Crawler-Colab/README.md

 # Features
 1. Easy to use and fast with no limit.
 2. The novel can be uploaded to multiple sources
 3. A list of **actually working** sources to save your time from being wasted instead of trying the all supported sources.
-(WIP)

 # Usage